 The Budget Pick: George Foreman 15-Serving Indoor Grill

 Compared to other grills, a George Foreman is very hot and fast.
-It’s great for chicken breasts and other kinds of white meat, but it can easily dry out a good steak.
+It’s great for chicken breasts and other kinds of white meat, Grilled patty melt is good choice for breakfast, it can easily dry out and make a good steak for dinner or party.
 Keeping that in mind, this grill does its job very well, and looks like a proper grill.
 You can remove the stand or keep it when grilling on the balcony.

 - Very fast (steak needs 12 minutes)